 - I aim to give people tools and techniques that they can use themselves in the future, rather than encouraging dependence on coaching.

 Each coaching session is complete in itself.
-I agree a contract at the outset, usually for three sessions, each about a month apart.
+I agree a contract at the outset, usually for three sessions, usually about a month apart.
 This is satisfactory for most people.
 For others, a second or possibly third set of sessions is needed.
-I usually meet the client away from their workplace; this seems to provide a greater opportunity to reflect before and after the session, and is particularly valuable for those in very senior positions.
+I usually meet the client away from their workplace; this seems to provide a greater opportunity to reflect and is particularly valuable for those in very senior positions.

 I use a number of approaches, rooted in psychological and management theory.
 My first degree is in psychology and my masters is in management.
 I have completed a coaching course, although I didn’t sit the exam.
-I am currently studying to be a Myers Briggs practitioner, and hope to have completed this by Christmas 2016.
-I find the insights from the MBTI tool are extremely valuable in understanding self and team dynamics.
+In 2016, I qualified as a Myers Briggs practitioner, and use this extensively, as I find the insights from the MBTI tool are valuable in understanding self and team dynamics.
 And I increasingly find myself returning to approaches I used many years ago as a nurse and health visitor in helping clients to understand that if they do not take care of themselves, they will be much less able to ensure the well-being of others.

 My charges are based on a standard day rate, which I then adjust for specific circumstances.